New gantt doesn't display some projects

 .descendants for each project costs a lot).
 I'll try to see if I can improve it.

-#5 Updated by Jean-Philippe Lang almost 7 years ago
+#5 Updated by Jean-Philippe Lang about 7 years ago

 And I've already made a few optimizations on the initial implementation.
 It's still very slow and I think we'll have to make some compromises, like removing project/version completion calculation which generates a bunch of queries.
 Project completion is not calculated properly BTW.